maverickamit/ladder-of-knowledge/_posts/2018-10-16-things-learned.md

 layout: post
 comments: true

-title: "The best things I learned from my partner"
+title: "The Best Things I Learned from My Partner"
 excerpt: "Well, it seems to me in this era of romanticism, we make the bar of expectations pretty high from our partners."
 # image: "images/plant-growth.jpg"
 tags: